-Thankfully I had a few cans of pumpkin left over from last year in my pantry to start Fall off.
+Thankfully, I had a few cans of pumpkin leftover from last year in my pantry to start Fall off.
 It’s been really hard to find canned pumpkin over here in Germany.
 The commissary we shop at was sold out for weeks.
 Last week they got a shipment and I was able to stock up again.
 Talk about feeling panicked.
 I was down to my last can before that shipment came in.
-Phewph!
+Phew!

 - Best Pumpkin Pie